hyperion-project/hyperion.docs/docs/effects/API.md

 | bytearray | ByteArray  | bytearray of (position,red,green,blue,position,red,green,blue,...).
 Could be repeated as often you need it, all values have ranges from 0 to 255.
 The position is a point where the red green blue values are assigned <br/> **Example:** `bytearray([0,255,0,0,255,0,255,0])` - this is a gradient which starts at 0 with color 255,0,0 and ends at position 255 with color 0,255,0.
 The colors in between are interpolation, so this example is a color shift from red to green. |
 | spread    | Integer    | Defines the spread method outside the gradient.
 Available spread modes are: <br/> `0` -> The area is filled with the closest stop color <br/> `1` -> The gradient is reflected outside the gradient area <br/> `2` -> The gradient is repeated outside the gradient area <br/> Please note that outside means _inside_ the rectangle but outside of the gradient start and end points, so if these points are the same, you don't see the spread mode.
 A picture to the spread modes can you find here: [Spread modes](https://doc.qt.io/qt-5/qradialgradient.html#details) |

-::: tip Kürzere Versionen von hyperion.imageRadialGradient()
+::: tip Shorter versions of hyperion.imageRadialGradient()
- - `hyperion.imageRadialGradient(startX, startY, width, height, centerX, centerY, radius, bytearray, spread)` -> focalX, focalY, focalRadius erhalten ihre Werte aus centerX, centerY und radius
+ - `hyperion.imageRadialGradient(startX, startY, width, height, centerX, centerY, radius, bytearray, spread)` -> focalX, focalY, focalRadius get their values from centerX, centerY and radius
- - `hyperion.imageRadialGradient(centerX, centerY, radius, focalX, focalY, focalRadius, bytearray, spread)` -> startX und startY sind 0
+ - `hyperion.imageRadialGradient(centerX, centerY, radius, focalX, focalY, focalRadius, bytearray, spread)` -> startX and startY are 0
- - `hyperion.imageRadialGradient(centerX, centerY, radius, bytearray, spread)` -> startX und startY sind 0 & focalX, focalY, focalRadius erhalten ihre Werte aus centerX, centerY und radius
+ - `hyperion.imageRadialGradient(centerX, centerY, radius, bytearray, spread)` -> startX and startY are 0 & focalX, focalY, focalRadius get their values from centerX, centerY and radius
 :::

 ### hyperion.imageLinearGradient()
-Zeichnet einen linearen Farbverlauf auf das Bild.
-Füge die Parameter in der unten angegebenen Reihenfolge hinzu.
-Alle Argumente sind erforderlich.
+Draws a linear gradient on the image.
+Add the arguments in the order of rows below.
+All arguments are required.
-Kurze Beschreibung bei QT Docs: [Linear Gradient](https://doc.qt.io/qt-5/qlineargradient.html#details) \
+Short description at QT Docs: [Linear Gradient](https://doc.qt.io/qt-5/qlineargradient.html#details) \
 `hyperion.imageLinearGradient(startRX, startRY, width, height, startX, startY, endX, endY, bytearray, spread)`
 | Argument  | Type       |  Comment  |
 | :-------- | :--------- | :----------------------------------------------------- |